elijah415hz/01-code-refactor/README.md

 # 01 Homework assignment: Code Refactor

 I have refactored the html and css of this website in order to conform to best practices of accessibilty and readability of code.
 This was accomplished primarily by consilidating css selectors and properties, converting generic html tags to semantic tags, adding alt attributes to images, and commenting the code for clarity.
+I also fixed a content overflow issue in the 'Online Reputation Management' section.

 ## Assignment from the client:
 ### User Story